aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

     node = load_node(PK)

 Load a node using the ``PK`` of one of the calculations visible in the graph you displayed in the previous section of the tutorial.
-Then get the energy of the calculation with the command
+Then get the energy of the calculation with the command:

 .. code:: python